Saudi teenager faces death sentence for acts when he was 10

 The defendant was arrested at age 13 and has been in jail since.
 The charges against him, some from three years before the arrest, are related to his participation in anti-government protests and include possessing a firearm and joining a terrorist organisation.

-The European Saudi Organization for Human Rights, which has been monitoring the case for years, said this past week that it had confirmed for the first time that the Saudi public prosecutor charged Murtaja in August 2018 in connection with participation in the protests and recommended that he be executed.
+The European Saudi Organisation for Human Rights, which has been monitoring the case for years, said this past week that it had confirmed for the first time that the Saudi prosecutor’s office charged Murtaja in August 2018 in connection with participation in the protests and recommended that he be executed.

 The Saudi human rights group also said Murtaja had been held for years without charge, first in solitary confinement and without access to a lawyer, before he was coerced into a confession.
-Amnesty International confirmed that Murtaja was first brought to trial in August 2018.
+Amnesty International confirmed that the prosecutor’s office sought the death penalty for Murtaja when he was first brought to trial in August 2018.

 Executions — often by beheading — are common in Saudi Arabia, and rights groups say they typically come after years of imprisonment, torture and a sham trial.
 But it would be extraordinary even for Saudi Arabia to behead a defendant accused of acts committed while still a child.